freedomofpress/securedrop/docs/deployment_practices.rst

 #.
 Make your entire site available through HTTPS.

-   - That way, visits to your landing page won't stand out as the only encrypted traffic.
+   - That way, visits to your landing page won't stand out as the only encrypted traffic to your site.

 #.
 Include an iframe for all (or a random subset of) visitors, loading
    this particular URL (hidden).